PEMDAS with Fractions, Decimals, Exponents Worksheets

 - Answer Keys - These are for all the unlocked materials above.

 It does make a difference whether you are solving an expression or an equation.

 - Homework 1 - We realize right away that this is an order of operations problem.

 - Homework 4 - Solve.
-Round number to hundredth.
+Round your answers to the nearest hundredths place.

 You can do some really heavy lifting here.